tosin-e/tosin-e/README.md

 Elsa is an AI-powered text summarizer that condenses lengthy documents into concise summaries.
 It features a responsive front-end built with HTML and CSS, a Python back-end utilizing advanced natural language processing with Transformers and PyTorch, and is deployed via a seamless web interface.

 [Comprehensive Report](https://github.com/tosin-e/tosin-e/blob/main/comprehensive-report.md)
-#### This project is licensed under the MIT License - see the [LICENSE](https://github.com/tosin-e/tosin-e/blob/main/LICENSE) file for details.

 ---